 3) Add the new agent to the distribution of any situations where the old agent was used.

 4) Determine out why it happened and change processes so it doesn’t happen again.

 The integration gets a little more lengthy if, say you had 151 duplicate OS Agents.
 However the benefit is immediate: You get some monitoring going on – which is better than none.
 You can make all the subsequent changes remotely – for these cases anyway.
-As earlier there are still cases where manual configuration is needed.
+They may be cases where manual configuration is needed.

 You may also have some cleanup work to do.
 One customer with two sets of 100+ agents with same name found that the automation partially failed.
 Some of the attempted changes were rejected because the agent was *OFFLINE.
 However many changes were successful and the manual work was seriously reduced.
 You could also repeat the automation process after the first wave of cleanup.

-The package is dup2do.0.50000 and contains the dup2do.pl Perl program and a dup2do.cmd for Windows usage.
+The package is dup2do.0.61000 and contains the dup2do.pl Perl program and a dup2do.cmd for Windows usage.